Nearly 170 casualties as violence rocks chaotic Afghan elections

 The parliamentary election is more than three years late and only the third since the fall of the Taliban in 2001.

-Voting in Kandahar has been delayed by a week following the attack.

-Despite the risks, President Ashraf Ghani urged “every Aghan, young and old, women and men” to exercise their right to vote, after casting his ballot in Kabul.
+Despite the risks, President Ashraf Ghani urged "every Afghan, young and old, women and men" to exercise their right to vote, after casting his ballot in Kabul.

 Photos posted on social media showed scores of men and women clutching their identification documents lining up outside voting centres amid a heavy security presence.

-A woman dressed in a burqa leaving a polling centre in Mazar-i-Sharif told AFP she had been worried about “security incidents”, but decided to vote anyway.
+A woman dressed in a burqa leaving a polling centre in Mazar-e-Sharif told AFP she had been worried about "security incidents", but decided to vote anyway.

 "We have to defy the violence," Hafiza, 57, said.
 "In previous years we were not happy with the elections, our votes were sold out."